michaelrommel/blog/articles/create/2022-12-28-malformed-zip-files.md

 >
 ```

-So the unzip program on Linux has detected the wrong encoding and extracted
+So the unzip program on Linux has detected the wrong encoding, compensated for
-the folder structure correctly.
+this  and extracted the folder structure correctly.

 ## Programmatically alter files